steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     Review the semantics of Mesh and Model editing (Compose).
         ComposerController uses a Mesh endpoint.

-    Thumbnails
-        Add support for creating mesh "thumbnails" from the mesh canvas.
-            Add a new endpoint mesh/preview for a preview image of the mesh. mesh/{id}/thumbnail
-            Create using the Canvas image of the last generated Mesh.

     Project Index
         Use Index page as a template for the Project page.
             Each user model is hosted in a tile.

     Create Model3d
         Why is the FormFile binding lost?